NextronSystems/aurora-agent-manual/usage/configuration.rst

    # Path in which the license file can be found (non-recursive)
    license-path: .\
    # Event matching log output streams
-   eventlog: True
+   eventlog: true
    events-file: %ProgramData%\Aurora-Agent\aurora-agent-events.log
    # Response actions
    dump-path: %ProgramData%\Aurora-Agent\dumps
    # Automatically reload rules and configuration directory on changes
-   auto-reload: True
+   auto-reload: true
    # Debugging settings (output gets only written to STDOUT and .log file)
-   debug: False
+   debug: false
-   trace: False
+   trace: false

 A typical configuration file would look like this